onthebusiness/harelang.org/content/tutorials/introduction.md

      To declare a function as variadic, place a `...` after the type of its final parameter.
-This will cause the type of the paramter to be a slice of this type; in the example x becomes type `[]int`.
+This will cause the type of the paramter to be a slice of this type; in the example, "x" becomes type `[]int`.
 Each additional parameter passed to the function is appended to this slice.

      We can also call variadic functions in one of two ways: either by listing all of the parameters we want to pass directly, as in the first call to